 Additionally, when the dialog modal appears in Revit showing type options, keep in mind each parameter column has a filter.
 This may not be that helpful when there is a manageable amount of types, but many Revit families (lighting, furniture, etc.) have hundreds or even thousands of types.
 The best way to handle that many options is to select a filter option from as many parameters (columns) as you can.
 This will dramatically reduce the number of options that you don’t want loaded into your project (see below image 4:)

 Image 4: The top right of each parameter (column) that can be filtered will have a small arrow.
 To make a specific option, select the arrow, and choose the option that best fits your needs.

 BIMsmith is a free cloud platform for architects, designers, and building professionals to research, select, and download building product data.
-Search, discover, compare, and download free Revit families on BIMsmith Market, or build complete, data-rich Revit wall, floor, ceiling, and roof systems faster with BIMsmith Forge.
+Search, discover, compare, and download lighting product data on BIMsmith Market – from Revit pendant lighting to Revit suspended lighting and more – or build complete, data-rich Revit wall, floor, ceiling, and roof systems faster with BIMsmith Forge.